anvbackman/Programvaruteknik-DT042G/README.md

 ## Personal Reflections
 We all feel that working together on this project has been a great experience, and we have learned a lot from each other, and how to work together without interfering with each other's work, and avoiding conflicts between commits.
 Most of the previous courses have had very little cooperation between the students, and this project has been a great experience in how to work together on a project, from initial idea phase to bulding the project, to testing and debugging the project.

+### Instructions
+The game is run through the Main class, where the user can choose to create a character, and then choose a mission length and difficulty.
+The user can then traverse through the different scenarios and encounters, and the game is played through the terminal.
+The user can choose to attack, use an ability, use a consumable or escape during the combat scenarios.